UnibwSparta/Scaling-XLM-RoBERTa-for-ABSA/readme/2_finetuning_absa_models.md

 return output
 ```

 Now, we can instantiate our new model.
+Select a model that matches previously selected architecture.

 ```python
 model_name = "roberta-base"